Leonard Cohen: 1960s and 1970s

 In 1971, film director Robert Altman featured the songs "The Stranger Song", "Winter Lady", and "Sisters of Mercy", originally recorded for Songs of Leonard Cohen, in McCabe & Mrs. Miller.
-The film is now considered a masterpiece by some critics who also note that the songs are integral to the film.
 Scott Tobias wrote in 2014 that "The film is unimaginable to me without the Cohen songs, which function as these mournful interstitials that unify the entire movie."
-Tim Grierson wrote in 2016, shortly after Cohen's death, that '"Altman's and Cohen's legacies would forever be linked by McCabe.
+Tim Grierson wrote in 2016, shortly after Cohen's death, that "Altman's and Cohen's legacies would forever be linked by McCabe.
 The movie is inextricably connected to Cohen's songs.
 It's impossible to imagine Altman's masterpiece without them."

 In 1970, Cohen toured for the first time, in the United States, Canada, and Europe, and appeared at the Isle of Wight Festival.
-In 1972 he toured again in Europe and Israel.
+In 1972 he toured again in Europe and Israel, captured on film by Tony Palmer and eventually released in 2010 under the title 'Bird on a Wire'.
 When his performance in Israel did not seem to be going well he walked off the stage, went to his dressing room, and took some LSD.
 He then heard the audience clamouring for his reappearance by singing to him in Hebrew, and under the influence of the psychedelic, he returned to finish the show.

-Additionally, in 1973, he played special performances for Israeli soldiers in the outposts of Sinai during the Yom Kippur War.
+In 1973, when Egypt and Syria attacked Israel on the Yom Kippur day, Cohen arrived in Israel.
+He had no guitar, and intended to volunteer in some kibbutz for the harvest, though he had no solid plan.
+He was spotted in a Tel Aviv Pinati Café by Israeli musicians Oshik Levi, Matti Caspi and Ilana Rovina, who offered him to go together to Sinai to sing for Israeli soldiers.
+Even though he reportedly voiced "pro-Arab political views" before the war, he said after the war "I am joining my brothers fighting in the desert.
+I don't care if their war is just or not.
+I know only that war is cruel, that it leaves bones, blood and ugly stains on the holy soil."
+Cohen played his most-known songs to the troops: "Suzanne", "So Long Marianne", "Bird on the Wire", and his new song he called "Lover Lover Lover".
+In Sinai, Cohen was introduced to the Major General Ariel Sharon, future Prime Minister of Israel.
+Cohen later described the improvised concerts:

+"We would just drop into little places, like a rocket site and they would shine their flashlights at us and we would sing a few songs.
+Or they would give us a jeep and we would go down the road towards the front and wherever we saw a few soldiers waiting for a helicopter or something like that we would sing a few songs.
+And maybe back at the airbase we would do a little concert, maybe with amplifiers.
+It was very informal, and you know, very intense."